rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

 First of all we create simple structure type `A`.
-We add two metods
+We add two methods
 to it `add()` and `get()`.
 Notice that this methods receive struct
 copy as it's receiver argument.
 We call `add()` method.
 And
 then `get()` method.
 As you may expect output of this program is `2`.
 This is because
-`add()` method modifies copy of our struct not our orginal struct.
+`add()` method modifies copy of our struct not our original struct.
 So the conclusion of when to use struct as receiver type is
 to use it when you don't want to allow any modifications of your
-orginal object.
+original object.

 Note that when your struct contains reference as one of its
 members then despite the fact that we pass struct as copy
 the reference is the same.
-Another example ilustrates it.
+Another example illustrates it.

 ```go
 package main